MicrosoftDocs/win32/desktop-src/direct3d12/indirect-drawing.md

 If the command signature changes any root arguments, this is stored within the command signature as a subset of a root signature.

 Note that no command signature state leaks back to the command list when the execution is complete.
+That said, after ExecuteIndirect, all bindings are reset to known values.
+In particular:
+* If the command signature binds a vertex buffer to a particular slot, then after ExecuteIndirect is called, a NULL vertex buffer is bound to that slot
+* If the command signature binds an index buffer, then after ExecuteIndirect, a NULL index buffer is bound.
+* If the command signature sets a root constant, then after ExecuteIndirect is called, the root constant value is set to 0
+* If the command signature sets a root view (CBV/SRV/UAV), then after ExecuteIndirect is called, the root view is set to a NULL view.

-For example, suppose an app developer wants a unique root constant to be specified per-draw call in the indirect argument buffer.
+As an example of using command signatures: suppose an app developer wants a unique root constant to be specified per-draw call in the indirect argument buffer.
 The app would create a command signature that enables the indirect argument buffer to specify the following parameters per draw call:

 -   The value of one root constant.
 -   The draw arguments (vertex count, instance count, etc).